thescientist13/sst-notes/README.md

 # Monorepo Template

-A template to create a monorepo SST ❍ Ion project.
+A template to create a monorepo SST v3 project.

 ## Get started